halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 - Notice that each line after `/bin/sh -c #(nop)` represents a Dockerfile directive.
 - Any shell command (without an explicit directive) preceded by `/bin/sh -c` represents a RUN directive.
 - Finally, the last few lines match with the official Ubuntu 18.04 image on the Docker registry, so we can infer that it represents `FROM ubuntu:18.04`.

-All things taken together, the workflow for this environment is something like this:

 Using all of this output, we can reconstruct the image: